(Updated March 2019)

 Students may use any Department-Approved Pathway assessments found on the list of approved pathway assessments

 .
-This page includes approved LOTE pathway assessments, Arts pathway assessments, CDOS pathway assessments, and CTE pathway information.
+This page includes approved pathway assessments in World Languages, the Arts, and CDOS; it also includes CTE pathway information.

 22. Will the Department be adding more approved assessments for the 4+1 Pathway Option?